 “I need a new dog food.
 My dog just won’t eat ANY dog food.
-He only eats deli meat if I feed it to him by hand.”
+He only eats deli meat if I feed it to him by hand or if I cook him a chicken.”

 What we try to explain - in the nicest way possible - is what I’m going to spell out pretty bluntly here.

 In our society, food is often an expression of love.
-We want our loved ones to LOVE food, to taste our affection in each bite.
-Sometimes that transfers onto our pets as well.
-It makes us feel good when they enjoy their dinner, when they ask for more, when they seem to appreciate the gesture of food.
+We want our loved ones to LOVE food, to taste our affection in each bite, and sometimes that transfers to our pets as well.
+It makes us feel good when they enjoy their dinner when they ask for more when they seem to appreciate the gesture of food.
 So when a dog is lackluster about his bowl of food, there is lots of guilt.
 “He doesn’t like it…I have to make it taste better!”
 And thus it begins.

 If your dog isn’t picky, congratulations and take heed!
 It can happen at any time if you fall into the “big brown eyed puppy” trap.
 For those of you struggling with a picky pooch and are at your wit’s end…this is for you.